therealsphinx/support.balsamiq.com/content/sales/othertools.md

 If you like to code in development environments ("IDE"s, such as IntelliJ or Eclipse), you might enjoy some of the new visual code editing tools like [Framer](http://framerjs.com/).
 They allow you to hook up events and create more realistic interactions, often using native code.

 The drawback is that, like [web frameworks](#webframeworks), they take more time, and therefore changes are more costly to make.
-If you think in code, you may not "need" Balsamiq, but many people find it useful to flesh out early ideas.
+If you think in code, you may not "need" Mockups, but many people find it useful to flesh out early ideas.
 [Read about the process we use here](https://balsamiq.com/products/mockups/#noproto).

 * * *